 You are expected to support all the costs of these tests.
 In some countries, you may claim a refund from the government if you were referred by your family doctor, while in others you will have to pay in full all the costs.

 4. Final offer of employment

-It is normally a 3 year contract, with a probationary period of 6 months.
+It usually is a three-year contract, with a probationary period of 6 months.